 You need to approach your job application as the first assignment you’re asked to complete by your potential new boss.
-It’s actually a test and one where getting a passing grade is quite easy.
-There are some situations where you are asked to fill out an employment application online; but that doesn’t mean you won’t be asked to fill out another one before your interview.
-If you’re not competent to correctly complete a job application the interviewer will have doubt on your ability to complete other task.
+It’s a test and one where getting a passing grade is quite easy.
+There are some situations where you are asked to fill out an employment application online, but that doesn’t mean you won’t be asked to fill out another one before your interview.
+If you’re not competent to correctly complete a job application, the interviewer will doubt your ability to complete another task.

 Areas you are judged on when completing an employment application

 Having your sample application and resume with you, will assist when completing your new employment application.

 Following all these points will start the interview off on the right track.